 5. Gasping For Air

-While the VA often denies VA disability claims associated with sleep apnea, there is reason for optimism – when the right sleep disturbance symptoms are supported with the right kind of documentation, there’s no reason to believe that the VA would deny your sleep apnea claim, or at the very least that you can’t ultimately win your case through the appeals process.
-Once your VA claim has been approved, you also may be eligible for VA disability back pay.
+While the VA often denies VA disability claims associated with sleep apnea, there is a reason for optimism – when the right sleep disturbance symptoms are supported with the right kind of documentation, there’s no reason to believe that the VA would deny your sleep apnea claim, or at the very least that you can’t ultimately win your case through the appeals process.
+Moreover, once your VA claim has been approved, you also may be eligible for VA disability back pay.

 Sleep Apnea VA Rating

-Based on the results of your sleep study, along with any other medical documentation you submit with your VA disability claim, the VA can choose to rate your sleep apnea as a respiratory illness according to four different levels of disability benefit, as follow:
+Based on the results of your sleep study, along with any other medical documentation you submit with your VA disability claim, the VA can choose to rate your sleep apnea as a respiratory condition according to four different levels of disability benefit, as follow:

 • 30%: Signified by excessive daytime hypersomnolence – chronic daytime sleepiness that doesn’t improve even when you get a recommended amount of sleep.

-• 0%: Indicates that the claimant is largely asymptomatic, but does show documented sleep apnea.
+• 0%: Indicates that the claimant is largely asymptomatic but does show documented sleep apnea.

 What Is Sleep Apnea?

-Sleep apnea is a serious sleep disorder that can detrimentally affect someone’s overall health and well-being.
+Sleep apnea is a serious disorder that can detrimentally affect someone’s health and well-being.
 People with untreated sleep apnea routinely stop breathing throughout the night – sometimes as many as hundreds of times within one night’s sleep, resulting in the brain getting decreased oxygen.

 The VA recognizes three different types of sleep apnea, as follows:

-3. Mixed sleep apnea – A combination of the two types of sleep apnea listed above.
+3. Mixed Sleep Apnea: A combination of the two types of sleep apnea listed above.

 Those with untreated sleep problems associated with sleep apnea also show a higher risk of developing Type 2 diabetes and other metabolic disorders, plus a higher chance of developing liver problems such as nonalcoholic fatty liver disease.
 The livers of those with sleep apnea are also more likely to exhibit significant scarring.
 Dealing with sleep apnea – particularly obstructive sleep apnea – can increase your risk of complications after surgery and with some medications, especially those related to anesthesia.